People Need Our Insight On Their "Am I The Jerk?" Stories

 Also, I went to the doctor at the beginning of that week and I got some test results back that I wasn’t expecting.
 I’ve been stressed with this news and with work getting ready for the event.
 So I was looking forward to sharing this event with B since a lot of sad things happened and now that he wasn’t going just made all my emotions come out.

+I asked him if he could push it back till next week since I’ve already had the tickets and paid a lot for the hotel and I didn’t want my money to go to waste for me to go alone and he said the buyer really wanted to do it this weekend.
 I continued to cry which made B mad.
 He told me that I wasn’t being supportive and he said ‘That’s the way the cookie crumbles and I thought you would be a good friend and understand and support me.’
 I’ve told him I understood the situation but it’s frustrating that I couldn’t spend it with him with all the drama happening in one week.

-Plus with all the money I’ve spent and everyone backing out.
+He apologized and said he took what I was saying the wrong way.
 I’m still hurt by his words so AITJ?
 Did I overreact by crying?”

 Another User Comments: